GoodCloud/django-zebra/README.md

 The StripePaymentForm sets up a form with fields like [the official stripe example](https://gist.github.com/1204718#file_stripe_tutorial_page.html).

 In particular, the form is stripped of the name attribute for any of the credit card fields, to prevent accidental submission.
+Media is also provided to set up stripe.js (it assumes you have jQuery).

 Use it in a view like so: